idekerlab/cellmaps_pipeline/docs/cm4ai.rst

         For **vorinostat** dataset, look for **cm4ai-v0.6-beta-if-images-vorinostat.zip** entry and perform the same operations above.
 Same goes for untreated, look for **cm4ai-v0.6-beta-if-images-untreated.zip**

 #.
+Download AP-MS data

+   This release does not have an AP-MS dataset, just use the AP-MS dataset **cm4ai_chromatin_mda-mb-468_untreated_apms_0.1_alpha** from 0.5 release documented above.

+#.
 Unzip file

     This can be done by double clicking on the file or if on a Mac/Linux machine by running the following